 Great Glebe Garage Sale

-If you enjoy the podcast, would you please consider leaving a short review on Apple Podcasts/iTunes?
-It takes less than 60 seconds and it makes a huge difference in bringing on hard-to-get guests.
+If you enjoy the podcast, please considerleaving a short review on Apple Podcasts/iTunes.
+It takes less than 60 seconds and it makes a huge difference as we continue to bring you valuable content!

 Karen and Cameron met playing at the Shaw Festival, which is a major non for profit theatre in Niagara on the Lake.
 Karen and Cameron share how they gradually planned and built a tiny home off grid in Prince Edward Island, which included living in a Yurt.
 They discuss how their careers in the arts has evolved with the change in lifestyle.
 This isn’t a story about why you should be a minimalist or live in a tiny home, this is really about a couple that finally took action to pursue their dreams.
 Episode includes a song from Karen's recent album "The Bayfield Sessions" featuring guest singer Alicia Toner.

 Episode 81: Building Multi Unit Buildings for the Long Term with the Non Profit Organization Centretown for Citizens (CCOC) and CSV Architects

 Casey participates in Smart613's Green Building Tour, taking place at Beaver Barrack's hosted by Graeme Hussey Director of Housing Development at CCOC.
 Graeme gets into the details of the site, including the installation of the first ever multi unit Geo-Thermal System in Canada at the time.
 In part two of the tour, Anthony Leaning Principal Architect at CSV Architects introduces us to their first passive house for CCOC.